Print-one/moneybird-js/README.md

   api_token: 'XXXXX',
 });

-// Alternatily you can create an new instance const instance = new moneybird.Moneybird( 'https://moneybird.com/api/',
+// Alternatively you can create an new instance const instance = new moneybird.Moneybird( 'https://moneybird.com/api/',
   'v2',